 - Our fixed fees do not cover any third-party fees, including court fees, Barrister's fees and any other fees payable to third parties.

-- If you do not want to instruct us on a fixed fee basis, we can also act for you on an hourly rate basis with an hourly rate of £200 + VAT per hour, depending on the complexity of the matter.
+- If you do not want to instruct us on a fixed fee basis, we can also act for you on an hourly rate basis at £200 + VAT per hour, depending on the complexity of the matter.

 FAQs - Financial Settlement In England After An Overseas Divorce